ISPMBern/basic-statistics-and-projects-in-R/README.md

 2. Install the `usethis` package for R using the following command: `install.packages("usethis")`
 3. Set up Git using the following command:
 `usethis::use_git_config(user.name = "Jane Doe", user.email = "jane@example.org")`
-4. Generate a personal access token (PAT) and store your PAT as described [here](https://happygitwithr.com/https-pat.html#get-a-pat).
+4. Generate a personal access token (PAT) and store your PAT as described in Section 9.3 and 9.4 [here](https://happygitwithr.com/https-pat.html#get-a-pat).

 ### Required packages